-- Mac OS X guests can only run on a certain host hardware.
-For details about license and host hardware limitations.
-See chapter 3.1.1, Mac OS X Guests, page 46 and check the Apple software license conditions. - Oracle VM VirtualBox does not provide Guest Additions for Mac OS X at this time. - The graphics resolution currently defaults to 1024x768 as Mac OS X falls back to the built-in EFI display support.
-See chapter 3.14.1, Video Modes in EFI, page 63 for more information on how to change EFI video modes. - Mac OS X guests only work with one CPU assigned to the VM.
+- The graphics resolution currently defaults to 1024x768 as Mac OS X falls back to the built-in EFI display support.
+See chapter 3.14.1, Video Modes in EFI, page 67 for more information on how to change EFI video modes. - Mac OS X guests only work with one CPU assigned to the VM.
 Support for SMP will be provided in a future release. - Depending on your system and version of Mac OS X, you might experience guest hangs after some time.
 This can be fixed by turning off energy saving.
 Set the timeout to "Never" in the system preferences. - By default, the Oracle VM VirtualBox EFI enables debug output of the Mac OS X kernel to help you diagnose boot problems.
 Note that there is a lot of output and not all errors are fatal.
 They would also show when using a physical Apple Macintosh computer.
-You can turn off these messages by using the following command: - \$ VBoxManage setextradata <VM-name> "VBoxInternal2/EfiBootArgs" " "
+You can turn off these messages by using the following command:

+'''

+$ VBoxManage setextradata <VM-name> "VBoxInternal2/EfiBootArgs" " "

+'''